alibaba/jstorm/docs/jstorm-doc/ProgrammingGuide_cn/Transaction/index.md

 ---
-title:  "How to do exactly-once or transaction?"
+title:  "How to do exactly-once or transaction"
 # Top-level navigation
 top-nav-group: ProgrammingGuide_cn
 top-nav-pos: 3